 Washington State University

 The ZHAW School of Engineering in partnership with Washington State University has offered a Double Degree programme for full-time master’s students since 2016.
 Under the programme, you spend the first two semesters in Switzerland along with fellow students from the United States.
 You study one of the profiles offered in the Master of Science in Engineering.
-During the third and fourth semesters in the United States, you study one of three corresponding areas of specialisation (Computer Science, Electrical Engineering or Mechanical Engineering) and write your Master’s thesis.
+During the third and fourth semesters in the United States, you study one of three corresponding profiles (Computer Science, Electrical Engineering or Mechanical Engineering) and write your Master’s thesis.

 All students admitted to the Double Degree programme with Washington State University under a bilateral arrangement enroll and pay tuition and other required fees at ZHAW.
 Washington State University in the United States waives tuition fees for Double Degree students, but does charge some minor administrative fees.